 Trisha is a native of Jim Thorpe and graduated from Muhlenberg College where she earned a degree in Accounting.
 She is a Certified Public Accountant.

-Erika Riddle Petrozelli, CPA Vice President for Philanthropy
+Erika Riddle Petrozelli, CPA Vice President of Philanthropy

 Erika Riddle Petrozelli joined the staff of the Lehigh Valley Community Foundation in 2014.
-As the Vice President for Philanthropy, Erika focuses on maintaining and expanding philanthropic relationships of the Foundation.
+As the Vice President of Philanthropy, Erika focuses on maintaining and expanding philanthropic relationships of the Foundation.
 As a Certified Public Accountant, she provides professional knowledge and advice about charitable giving to a wide range of Lehigh Valley residents, from individuals and families to their trusted advisors and local businesses.

 Prior to joining the Foundation, Erika was Vice President of Investor Relations at Magnitude Capital, LLC, a fund of hedge funds based in New York City.
 In this role, she was responsible for client service and content management for the firm's global investor base.
 Prior to joining Magnitude, Erika was a Senior Audit Associate in the Banking and Capital Markets sector at PricewaterhouseCoopers LLP.